Complete Guide to Fat Transfer Surgery: Techniques, Results, and Cost

-The anesthesia used, where the procedure is performed (i.e. as an outpatient or in-hospital procedure), your doctor's skill and experience, and even your geographic location can all play a role in what you actually pay for the treatment.
+The anesthesia used, where the procedure is performed (i.e. as an outpatient or in-hospital procedure), your doctor's skill and experience, and even your geographic location can all play a role in what you pay for the treatment.

 In general, you can count on fat grafts costing more than other injectable fillers like collagen, Sculptra, or Restylane, but even that can be difficult to predict.
 They are, however, consistently more expensive than liposuction alone.
 This is simply because liposuction is only the first part of a 3-part process.

-The fat transfer to face cost can reach anywhere between $350 for a smaller procedure, to $5,000 for more extensive treatments.
-On average, facial treatments can cost about $450 to $750, and between $900 and $1200 for the lips.
+- The cost of a fat transfer to the face can reach anywhere from $350 for a smaller procedure, to $5,000 for more extensive treatments.
+On average, facial treatments cost about $450 to $750, and $900 to $1,200 for the lips.

-- Fat transfer to buttocks cost generally falls between $6,000 and $9,000, depending on the amount of work to be done.
-These prices may or may not include touch ups at a later date.
+- Fat transfer to buttocks generally falls between $6,000 and $9,000, depending on the quantity of work to be done.
+These prices may or may not include touch-ups at a later date.

-Unfortunately, fat grafts done purely for cosmetic reasons are never covered by health insurance.
-However, if the procedure is medically necessary, like when done to repair scars or to treat localized fat-loss after an injury, some or all of the cost might be covered.
+Unfortunately, fat grafts performed purely for cosmetic reasons are never covered by health insurance.
+However, if the procedure is deemed medically necessary, performed to repair scars or to treat localized fat-loss after an injury, some or all of the cost might be covered.

 Luckily, most dermatologists, cosmetic surgeons and other medical practitioners who offer this procedure also offer easy financing plans.
 Be sure to discuss all your financial options with your doctor during your initial consultation.

-Fat Graft FAQs
+Fat graft FAQs